emmahyde/thinking-patterns/README.md

 ## Acknowledgments

-- Based on the Model Context Protocol (MCP) by Anthropic
+- Based on [the clear-thought server](https://github.com/waldzellai/waldzell-mcp), which is based on the Model Context Protocol (MCP) by Anthropic
 - Combines functionality from Clear Thought and Stochastic Thinking MCP servers
 - Mental Models framework inspired by [James Clear's comprehensive guide to mental models](https://jamesclear.com/mental-models)
 - Stochastic algorithms based on classic works in reinforcement learning and decision theory